jdbloom/RL-CollectiveTransport/README.md

 **Major Qualifying Projects (MQPs) are meant for a team of students and are expected to take 3 quarters to complete with the possibility of publication.**

 **Partial projects are expected to take 1-4 weeks of work and are not intended to produce a publication alone.
-(Can combine partials for possible publications)**
+(Can combine partials for possible publication)**
 - **Implement a Graph Neural Network to explore truly distributed RL** (Full Project)
     - Would need to decide what information to communicate within the network
     - Might play with encoders/decoders